We Help Clients Accused of Shoplifting

-The long term consequences of this decision can be far outweigh any money saved.
-More and more, employers are doing exhaustive criminal records checks on prospective employees.
-Most consider a shoplifting conviction to be a serious act of dishonesty, which then justifies the denial of employment.
-Our criminal defense attorneys know the local customs and practices of the Court, and they can often find an alternative to a criminal conviction.
+Long term consequences of not having a local lawyer can dwarf in comparison to any money saved.
+In today’s internet-savvy world, more employers are doing extensive criminal records checks on potential employees.
+Many employers consider a shoplifting conviction a very severe dishonest act and often (routinely) deny employment as a result.
+We know the local customs and practices of the Court, and they can often find an alternative to a criminal conviction.